naugtur/rpg1/system.md

 All character traits are values 0-5
-Character has only 2 basic traits: `BODY` and `WITS` When creating one, you have 6 points to distribute between the 2
+Character has only 2 basic traits: `BODY` and `WITS` When creating one, you have 6 points to distribute between the two.
+You can use one of the points to increase wealth to 2 instead.

 Other traits get added on, they are skills (but you can bend the rule a little and add more traits as well)